 The second section forbids incest, adultery, homosexuality, bestiality, and other forms of sexual promiscuity and unfaithfulness.
 God cares about what we do with our bodies.
 He cares about how women are treated.
 He cares about marriage.
 He cares about children.
 All of this is evident through these laws.

 But the main point of these commands is to distinguish Israel from the other nations who practice all kinds of sexual immorality.
 God wants Israel to be faithful to their wives, have pure relations, and keep their commitments to one another because that is what he has done for Israel.
 God has been the faithful, pure, and committed husband of Israel.
 Therefore, Israel’s marital faithfulness to one another is supposed to be a picture of God’s covenant faithfulness to his people.

 Both of these laws get taken to new levels through Jesus’ teaching.

 In the Gospel of John, Jesus commanded people to drink his blood (John 6:56).
 In fact, he said that if you didn’t you couldn’t have eternal life.
 It’s no surprise, then, that the people who heard this were confused and angry.
 Jesus was telling them to do something God explicitly told them not to do.
 Why would he do this?

 Before we answer that, it will be important to understand what Jesus meant when he told people to drink his blood.
 While Christians practice this regularly in the Lord’s Supper, that may not be all Jesus had in mind when he gave this command recorded in John’s Gospel.
-Jesus was telling the people present that they must put their trust in him as they put their ancestors put their trust in the bread God provided in the wilderness or the sacrifices provided on the altar.
+Jesus was telling the people present that they must put their trust in him as their ancestors put their trust in the bread God provided in the wilderness or the sacrifices provided on the altar.
 This is what we do when we take the Lord’s Supper anyway.
 We remember his death, put our trust in it, and ingest a picture of our hope.